etienney/dynamiqs_adaptive/README.md

 ## Truncation estimator

-This is a basic example of a 1-mode dynamic defined in H, jump_ops, and an initial rho, with the adaptive solver using all its options.
+This is a basic example of a 1-mode dynamic defined in H, jump_ops, and an initial rho.
 ```python
 import dynamiqs_adaptive as dq
 import jax.numpy as jnp